 Many states have long-established timelines that begin when the P.L.
 94-171 data is released and end with their first postcensus election.
-Many states developed their redistricting schedules knowing that the April 1 P.L.
+Many states developed their redistricting schedules knowing that the P.L.
 94-171 data delivery deadline was set by federal law.
 Two states-New Jersey and Virginia-have planned to hold November 2021 state legislative elections with new district lines, in accordance with their constitutions.
 The timeline was already remarkably short for these states, and in fact was shortened by several weeks from the previous cycle.
 With delays, these states face constitutional dilemmas.

-State constitutions such as those in Alabama, Arkansas, Connecticut, Indiana, Michigan, Minnesota, Nevada, New Hampshire, North Dakota, Oklahoma, and Oregon include redistricting deadlines that are likely to be impossible to meet because they require redistricting in the year following the census (not the release of census data) and their 2021 sessions will be completed before July 31.
-Six states-Delaware, Iowa, Ohio, South Dakota, Vermont and Washington have exact dates set in their constitutions or statutes, which will be hard to meet with the proposed release delays.
+State constitutions such as those in Alabama, Arkansas, Connecticut, Illinois, Indiana, Louisiana, Michigan, Minnesota, Nevada, New Hampshire, North Dakota, Oklahoma, Oregon, and Wisconsin include redistricting deadlines that are likely to be impossible to meet because they require redistricting in the year following the census (not the release of census data) and their 2021 sessions will be completed before July 31.
+Nine states-California, Colorado, Delaware, Iowa, Maine, Ohio, South Dakota, Vermont, and Washington have exact dates set in their constitutions or statutes, which will be hard to meet with the proposed release delays.
+See NCSL's research on state impact of census delays.
 All states will find their current timelines are compressed, which may have an impact on the comprehensiveness of the analysis used to produce new districts.

-NCSL understands the gravity of the COVID-19 crisis, and that delays are inevitable.
-Even so, we ask if a full 4-month extension on data release is necessary when only three months is needed for the data-gathering phase?
+NCSL understands the gravity of the Covid-19 crisis, and that delays are inevitable.
+Even so, we ask if a full 4-month extension on data release is necessary when only three months extra is needed for the data-gathering phase?
 Can the bureau commit to a timeline for a state-by-state release of data, with the states that are most immediately impacted receiving their data at least six weeks prior to the end of the extension?